el-yawd/jam/docs/REFERENCE.md

 Jam distinguishes three reference families.
 Pointer types take a *required* `const` or `mut` qualifier marking whether the pointee may be written.
-Slices and fixed arrays carry no qualifier — their element mutability follows the binding.
+Slices and fixed arrays carry no qualifier, their element mutability follows the binding.

 | Type          | Description                                                                      |
 |---------------|----------------------------------------------------------------------------------|